itswadesh/anne-docs2/docs/admin-manual.md

 ### Products Bulk Import

 The product bulk upload feature will help you to import your old product list into your catalog system.
-There is a CSV template to help you, use the template to prepare your product list.
+There is a CSV template to help you, this template is like a sample, use the template to prepare your product list.

 - In Product list page, click on `Import Products`.